+Ceilings

-Ceilings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Evidence of plaster cracking was noted, requiring repair.
+Repair category 1

+Notes Within the limitations of our inspection no significant defects were noted.

 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
 No sub floor inspection was possible, the sub floor access hatch could not be lifted/located.
 No comment can be made on the condition of the sub floor area.